 If you have any questions about the programme, please contact the Programme Director.

-A UK 2:1 honours degree (US GPA 3.4 or international equivalent) in a relevant discipline, and a relevant masters degree with a mark of at least 65% in the dissertation and 65% overall (or international equivalents), are required.
+You will need a UK 2:1 honours degree in a relevant discipline and a relevant masters degree with an overall mark of at least 65%, or the international equivalent.

 We may also consider your application if you have relevant professional experience; please check with your potential supervisor before you apply.

 Check whether your international qualifications meet our general entry requirements: